GitHub for project management

 Using Issues for “traditional” bug/features for code, it makes sense to keep the repository public and have all Issues pertaining to that repo there within that repo.

-If you’re using Issues for “non-traditional” laboratory research group and science conversations, there are other considerations.
+If you’re using Issues for “non-traditional” research group and science conversations, there are other considerations.
 Maybe you do want a private repository, but even so you’ll want to think ahead.
 Will you eventually make that repo public when you publish your study?
 Changing a repo from private to public (or vice versa, both are possible in the repository’s Settings) will make not only the code and files of that repo public, but also all the Issues.
 Which is fine, but it might add considerations in terms of what is discussed in those Issues.

 Here is an example of the Ocean Health Index team’s thought process & strategy.

 Our team works within a GitHub Organization called “OHI-Science”.
 Within that Organization, we work in many repositories, with different combinations of people working primarily within different repositories.
-Sanity-wise, we didn’t want to have conversations in Issues within each of those repositories because it would make finding those conversations more difficult (although now GitHub can search all Issues/code across an Organization!).
+For coherence, we didn’t want to have conversations in Issues within each of those repositories because it would make finding those conversations more difficult (although now GitHub can search all Issues/code across an Organization!).

 We also wanted our repos to be public, but to have private conversations using the Issues feature.